Chapter 20 Layers of abstraction

 The first thing that comes to mind would be to look for some “standard” that could be leveraged to build our behaviour/define structs.
 For cryptocurrency exchanges, that will be “CCXT” - it’s an open-source “library” available for Python, JavaScript and PHP.

-We could look further and look for an Elixir implementation of the CCXT package and find the package named ccxtex.
+We could go further and look for an Elixir implementation of the CCXT package and find the package named ccxtex.
 It’s a wrapper around the JavaScript version of the CCXT package.

 Using the above(either the ccxtex package or ccxt as a “blueprint”) instead of trying to figure out our own behaviour based on our limited knowledge about exchanges would most certainly let us avoid continuous updates to our code.